ivansglazunov/hasyx/GITHUB-WEBHOOKS.md

 ### 1. Verify Webhook Secret

-Your webhook secret is: `ff6564c83f88612849a02b15f5161dea4e3ebcdb4a6d4d5c8f71bcc277c97db0`

-This secret is used to verify that webhook requests come from GitHub.
+Your webhook secret is managed by `npx hasyx config` and stored in `.env` as `GITHUB_WEBHOOK_SECRET` (auto-generated; do not edit manually).
+Use that value when creating the webhook in GitHub.

 ### 2. Configure GitHub Webhook